 A web server should be deployed either in the Frontend or in a node reachable by the Frontend.
 A directory that will be used to store the uploaded images (MarketPlaceApps) should be configured to have the necessary space available, and the web server must be configured to grant HTTP access to that directory.

 It is recommended to use either Apache or NGINX, as they are known to work properly with the potentially large size of the MarketPlaceApp files.
 However, other web servers may work, as long as they can handle the load.

 The web server should be deployed by the administrator before registering the MarketPlace.

 These are the configuration attributes of a MarketPlace template of the HTTP kind.

 ||(Required) Absolute directory path to place images (the HTTP server document root) in the Frontend or in the hosts pointed at by the

 ||(Required) URL base to generate MarketPlaceApp endpoints.|

-For example, the following examples illustrates the creation of an MarketPlace:
+For example, the following examples illustrate the creation of a MarketPlace:

 cat market.conf NAME = PrivateMarket MARKET_MAD = http BASE_URL = "http://frontend.opennebula.org/" PUBLIC_DIR = "/var/loca/market-http" BRIDGE_LIST = "web-server.opennebula.org" onemarket create market.conf ID: 100